Manual 4.26.

 20 × 30.5 cm

-Manual 4.26. reworks 26 images from videogame manuals using heliography, one of the earliest photographic printing techniques.
-From early virtual photo safaris to photorealistic open worlds, the project traces how photography is embedded in the history of video games and becomes a tool for interacting with digital environments.
-Game manuals appear here as vernacular “databases” of visual instructions, while the reference to Niépce’s View from the Window at Le Gras links the origins of photography to its playful, digital afterlives.
+Manual 4.26. reinterprets 26 images from video game manuals by transferring them onto silver gelatin photographic paper from digital negatives through sun-exposed contact printing.
+From early virtual photo safaris to photorealistic open worlds, the project traces how photography entered the history of video games and became a tool for interacting with digital environments.
+Game manuals appear here as vernacular databases of visual instructions, while the reference to Niépce’s View from the Window at Le Gras connects, not through process but through the logic of the window, the origins of photography to contemporary screens and interfaces.

-Manual 4.26. is a series of 26 images sourced from video games and meticulously recreated by artist Maxim Zmeyev using one of the earliest photographic printing techniques: heliography.
-The project explores the relationship between virtual imagery and analogue photography through landmark games from 1979 to the present, selected for their photographic mechanics and the way they integrate photography into gameplay, narrative, or puzzle-solving.
+Manual 4.26. is a series of 26 images drawn from video games, recreated by Maxim Zmeyev from screenshots and manual illustrations, then transferred onto photographic paper through a digital negative and sun-exposed contact printing.
+The project explores the relationship between virtual imagery and analogue photography through games released from 1979 to the present, selected for the role photography plays in gameplay, narrative progression, or puzzle solving.